 "Because he can offer you so many things I can't."

 "How can you say that?"
 I whispered horrified.

 "He has a heartbeat.
-He is alive, flesh and blood.
-He can protect you just as well as I can.
-You don't have to change to be with him."
+He's alive, flesh and blood.
+He can protect you just as well as I. You don't have to change to be with him."

 "And you don't want me to change," I observed with a sinking feeling.
 No matter his reassurances, it always came back to this.
 He didn't want me to be like him.
 Edward didn't want me forever.

 He pulled back from me and stared down into my eyes.
 "Stop it!
 Stop thinking I don't want you.
 You couldn't be more wrong!"

 "You aren't the only one who is afraid."